REQUEST MORE INFORMATION

 A written application, transcript, professional resume or CV and letters of recommendation are required.
 Application materials can be sent in as they are completed; they do not all have to arrive together.

 Applications are welcome any time.
-Plan to have application materials in no later than 2 (and ideally 3) months prior to the date of the first module you plan to attend.
+Plan to have application materials in no later than 2 (and ideally 3) months prior to the date of the first class you plan to attend.

 We review applications in the order we receive them, within 2 weeks of receiving them.
 Once reviewed, we will be in contact with you to schedule an interview either in person or by Skype.

 If accepted into the program, the student will receive an acceptance letter and all that is necessary to get started.
-Plan on one to two months’ time to prepare for the first module (administrative forms, student handbook, “primer” reading/videos, module reading and homework assignments).
+Plan on one to two months’ time to prepare for the first course (administrative forms, student handbook, “primer” reading/videos, class reading and homework assignments).

 Sample admissions timeline: